stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 ## True Positives vs. False Positives
-There are four distinct scenarios, for a particular test outcome, with respect to a specific person.
+In hypothesis testing there are four distinct scenarios, for a particular test outcome, with respect to a specific person.
 - You may be really infected, and the test says ‘YES’.
 This is called a **TRUE POSITIVE (TP)**.
 - You may not be infected, but still, the test says ‘YES’.
 This is called a **FALSE POSITIVE (FP)**.
 - You may not be infected, and the test says ‘NO’.
 This is called a **TRUE NEGATIVE (TN)**.